OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 - XChaCha12: A stream cipher.
 - AES-256: A single invocation of AES.

-Adiantum is a new cipher but it is secure, as long as ChaCha12 and AES-256 are considered secure.
-Its designers didn't create any new cryptographic primitive, instead they relied on other well-known and thoroughly studied primitives to create a new performant algorithm.

 Adiantum is available for Android 9 (API level 28) and higher versions.
 It is natively supported in Linux kernel 5.0 and onwards, while kernel 4.19, 4.14 & 4.9 need patching.
 Android does not provide an API to application developers to use Adiantum; this cipher is to be taken into account and implemented by ROM developers or device vendors, which want to provide full disk encryption without sacrificing performance on low-end devices.
 At the moment of writing there is no public cryptographic library that implements this cipher to use it on Android applications.
 It should be noted that AES runs faster on devices having the AES instruction set.
 In that case the use of Adiantum is highly discouraged.

-###### Trusted Execution Environment (TEE)
+##### Trusted Execution Environment (TEE)

 In order for the Android system to perform encryption it needs a way to securely generate, import and store cryptographic keys.
-We are shifting the problem of keeping sensitive data secure towards keeping a cryptographic key secure.
+We are essentially shifting the problem of keeping sensitive data secure towards keeping a cryptographic key secure.
 If the attacker can dump or guess the cryptographic key, the sensitive encrypted data can be retrieved.

-Android offers a trusted execution environment in dedicated hardware to solve the problem of securely generating and protecting cryptographic keys,.
+Android offers a trusted execution environment in dedicated hardware to solve the problem of securely generating and protecting cryptographic keys.
 This means that a dedicated hardware component in the Android system is responsible for handling cryptographic key material.
 Three main modules are responsible for this:

   * [Hardware-backed KeyStore](https://source.android.com/security/keystore) - This module offers cryptographic services to the Android OS and third-party apps.
 It enables apps to perform cryptographic sensitive operations in an TEE without exposing the cryptographic key material.